aliakh/demo-java-reflection/article1.md

 Synthetic classes and interfaces (since Java 1.3) are generated by the Java compiler and are not explicitly or implicitly declared.

-<sub>A construct emitted by a Java compiler is marked as <em>synthetic</em> if it does not correspond to a construct declared explicitly or implicitly in the source code (unless the emitted construct is a <em>class initialization method</em>).</sub>
+<sub>A construct emitted by a Java compiler is marked as <em>synthetic</em> if it does not correspond to a construct declared explicitly or implicitly in the source code (unless the emitted construct is a class initialization method).</sub>

 The `Class` class declares the method for determining synthetic classes: